helloworldsmart/courses/software-development/udacity/ud036-python-foundations/notes/lesson1/2-take-break.md

 This practice of hiding implementation details is called *abstraction*, and it allows us to spend more time on the program we want to write.

 There's a ton of code in the Python standard library; read all about what's in it [here](http://docs.python.org/2/library/), as it is very well documented.

+###If You Really Want To Learn Something, Intend To Teach It

+1. Find your friend
+2. Teach them this code
+3. Share your Youtube video(or share pictures/text on the forum)

 ###Enhancing "Take a Break"